yasserglez/yasserglez.github.io/content/pages/home.md

 information retrieval, natural language processing, recommender systems, and mathematical optimization.

-I work at Amazon as a research scientist on natural language understanding and entity resolution in [Alexa](https://developer.amazon.com/alexa/science).
+I work at Amazon as an applied scientist on natural language understanding and entity resolution in [Alexa](https://developer.amazon.com/alexa/science).
 Previously, I was a data scientist at [Canopy Labs](https://canopylabs.com/) where I built recommender systems and customer propensity models for